avaneev/prvhash/README.md

 How does it work?
-First of all, this PRNG system, represented by the hash function, does not work with numbers in a common sense: it works with entropy, or a random sequence of bits.
-The current "expression" of system's overall internal entropy - the `Seed` - gets multiplied ("smeared") by a supportive variable - `lcg`, - which is also a random value.
+First of all, this PRNG system, represented by the hash function, does not work with numbers in a common sense: it works with entropy, or a quasi-random sequence of bits.
+The current "expression" of system's overall internal entropy (which is almost uniformly-random) - the `Seed` - gets multiplied ("smeared") by a supportive variable - `lcg`, - which is also a random value.
 Such multiplication changes the `Seed` into a logarithmic-like distribution, dividing (in distribution sense) its lower and higher 32-bit parts.
 The lower 32 bits of the `Seed` are then updated by a mix of its own higher 32 bits, the hash word produced on previous rounds, and the message.
 The reason the message's entropy (which may be sparse or non-random) does not destabilize the system is because the message becomes hidden in a mix of internal and hash word's entropy; message's distribution becomes irrelevant.
 The message "shifts" the system into a new state, predictated by previous messages.
-Mixing the `Seed` with the hash word partly restores normal distribution of `Seed`'s lower 32 bits.
+Mixing the `Seed` with the hash word partly restores the normal distribution of `Seed`'s and `lcg`'s lower 32 bits.
 Iterative mixing of the hash words with the `Seed` assures that the resulting hashes follow normal distribution and uniformity, irrespective of the distribution anomalies of the `Seed` itself.

 With PRVHASH it is possible to give names to random number generators: for example, pass a word "Michelle" to the hashing function, and then the